 In every area of motorcycle tire performance, there is usually one tire that stands out as the absolute best in that category.
 In terms of wet weather performance, there are definitely a number of tires that work well – but simply no tire can match the Michelin Pilot Road 4.
-If traction and performance on wet roads is a high priority to you, this tire should be first on your list, and the only debate after that is which one comes in second.
+If traction and performance on wet roads is a high priority to you, this winter motorcycle tire should be first on your list, and the only debate after that is which one comes in second.

 The Pilot Road 4 is the latest iteration of Michelin’s Pilot Road touring tire lineup, and has been engineered from inception to give exceptional traction in wet conditions (in particular, while braking.)
 The complex tread pattern with long, deep grooves and horizontal XST+ siping creates multiple channels to evacuate water while accelerating, braking, or leaning through corners, and the advanced silica-charged rubber compound enhances grip in all road and temperature conditions (even down to the low 20s!)